 TMJ – Temporomandibular Joint Pain

 I treat a lot of TMJ pain in the clinic.
-Patient’s report the area in their cheek bones is painful; they can’t open their mouth fully and they are getting headaches in the temporal area of their head.
+My patients report pain in the cheek bone area; they can’t open their mouth fully and they are getting headaches in the temporal area of their head.
 Some patients also report clicking or the jaw shifting when they open their mouth.

 The Four Muscles that are Impacted